 - Work Ethics

 - Positive Attitude

-Sometimes, students quit high school prematurely and this can be for various reasons.
+Sometimes, students quit high school prematurely, and this can be for various reasons.
 Bear in mind, however, that it’s never too late to get complete your secondary education!
-If you’ll earn your High School Equivalency diploma, you’ll definitely increase the chances of getting better employment and earning higher wages.
-And getting your diploma in a not-so-traditional way (e.g. by taking and passing the GED, HiSET, or TASC exam) is a great idea and a well-known approach.
+If you’ll earn your High School Equivalency diploma, you’ll definitely increase your chances of getting better employment and earning higher wages.
+And getting your diploma in a not-so-traditional way (e.g., by taking and passing the GED or HiSET exam) is a great idea and a well-known approach.